 So, if anything your jokes then can be of the “wrong universe” magnitude.

 As in “is it air we are breathing”.

 (You know how people will wiggle their fingers to tell the other person “say stop”, only to then show them the middle finger?
 I held up the hosed arm in such a situation and said, “say stop”.
 Greatest laughs, ever)

 With the hosed arm, your old friends and relatives - particularly the far-right leaning of the family - are likely to drop off the radar real quick.

 As quick as in *poof*.

 After all, beauty *is* only skin deep, and with that, externality obsessing individuals also are expected to drop off the radar too.
 As in, *poof*.

 Or, rather, to have you drop off their radar.

 So if they do not pick up the phone, if they stop sending Christmas cards, if they conveniently forget appointments, then you know you have been dealing with the skin deep fraction of society which I guess to make up at least around 4/6th or so.
-Don't worry though, you will find out who that is real fast if not instantaneously.
-Which is a good thing.
+Don't worry though, you will find out who that is really fast if not instantaneously.
+Which is a good thing?
 They were never your really good friends.